aws/s2n-tls/docs/USAGE-GUIDE.md

 const char * s2n_connection_get_curve(struct s2n_connection *conn);
 ```

 **s2n_connection_get_curve** returns a string indicating the elliptic curve used during ECDHE key exchange.
-The string "NONE" is returned if no curve has was used.
+The string "NONE" is returned if no curve was used.

 ### s2n\_connection\_get\_selected\_cert